ryor/ryor/README.md

 <br />

-An array run value can be used to call other runnables, CLIs or run functions in sequence:
+An array run value can be used to call other runnables, CLIs or functions in sequence:

 _tasks/build.js_